clear-code/xmlua/docs/reference/element.md

 -- Gets all child elements of <root> (<child1> and <child2>) local children = root:children()

--- Get xpath of <root>'s all child elements. for i = 1, #children do print(children[i]:path())
+-- Returns XPath of <root>'s all child elements. for i = 1, #children do print(children[i]:path())
   --/root/child1